gchure/phd/src/chapter_01/section_01_introduction.md

 approaches the auxic shift, the presence or absence of the substrate is sensed by regulatory molecules that control whether the genes encoding the enzymes for metabolism of the substrate are expressed.
-This represents the level of **molecular adaptation** where, given binding or unbinding of the substrate molecule, the activity of the regulatory protein is modulated.
-The amino acid sequence of these proteinaceous regulators are the product of billions of years of evolution with regions of the protein (such as the DNA-binding and inducer-binding domains undergoing **evolutionary adaptation** that define how the regulatory senses and responds to these signals.
-Finally, the precision with which these genes are regulated are determined by their sensitivity to physiological states, capturing the level of **physiological adaptation**.
+This represents the level of *molecular adaptation* where, given binding or unbinding of the substrate molecule, the activity of the regulatory protein is modulated.
+The amino acid sequence of these proteinaceous regulators are the product of billions of years of evolution with regions of the protein (such as the DNA-binding and inducer-binding domains) undergoing *evolutionary adaptation* that define how the regulatory molecule senses and responds to these signals.
+Finally, the precision with which these genes are regulated is determined by their sensitivity to physiological states, capturing the level of *physiological adaptation*.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The central aim of this dissertation is to explore the biophysical mechanisms by which these levels of adaptation --